zxcodes/zxcodes/README.md

-### Hi there!
-I'm Mohammed Farmaan.
+### I'm Mohammed Farmaan.

-**I'm currently working on Frontend Web & App Development.
+**A Frontend Web & App Developer from Hyderabad, India.
 With that said, I also focus on UI/UX Design & Writing.**

 * Explore my repositories to find out what I've worked on, and feel free to check out the code.:octocat::sparkles: